rofrol/nix-for-javascript-developers/README.md

 ### Example

 Below `const a` is a statement which consist of expression.
-[Conditional (ternary) operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) is a statement.
+[Conditional (ternary) operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) is an expression.

 ```javascript
 const a = true ?
 1 : 0;